Our Lady of Porta Vaga

+Our Lady of Solitude of Porta Vaga (Nuestra Señora de la Soledad de Porta Vaga, Mahal na Birhen ng Soledad ng Porta Vaga) also known as the Virgin of a Thousand Miracles, is a Roman Catholic Marian title of Mary, mother of Jesus, based on the Marian apparitions reported in 1667 by a Spanish soldier during a night storm when he watched over the gates of Porta Vaga in Cavite Puerto.
+Later on the next day, the icon was discovered in the seashore of Cañacao Bay.
+The Virgin of Soledad is a venerated Marian icon associated to the Our Lady of Solitude.
+The province of Cavite and the city of Cavite consider her as its patroness.

-The oldest dated Marian painting in the Philippines and the Patroness of Cavite is permanently enshrined at the Diocesan Shrine of Our Lady of Solitude of Porta Vaga, Parish of San Roque.
+The oldest dated Marian painting in the Philippines is permanently enshrined at the Diocesan Shrine of Our Lady of Solitude of Porta Vaga, Church of San Roque.

 The image was ceremoniously crowned on 17 November 1978, though having been long disputed as illegitimate due to lack of official decree from Rome.
 On 27 September 2017, the image was designated as a National Cultural Treasure of the Philippines.
-On 19 March 2018, new documents were submitted to the Holy Office and the image was granted an official decree of canonical coronation by Pope Francis.
+On 19 March 2018, new documents were submitted to the Holy Office, and the image was granted an official decree of canonical coronation by Pope Francis.

 Title and description

 The image is known in its province as the "Queen of the City and Province of Cavite" and "Exalted Patroness and the Celestial Guardian and Protectress of the Province of Cavite and its Port" (Reina de la Ciudad y Provincia de Cavite and La Excelsa Patrona y La Celestial Guardiana y Protectora de la Provincia de Cavite y su Puerto).
 The icon was used to bless departing trade galleons plying the route between Cavite and Acapulco, Mexico, earning her the title "Patroness of the Galleons", while claims of miracles associated the icon as "The Virgin of a Thousand Miracles".
 According to historical records, the image is sometimes called "Mother of Candles" ("Ynang Magkakandila") due to her prayerful iconography of two candles, hundreds of bottles of candles was offered in front of the image in the weeks of her festival in Cavite.
 Accordingly, a separate feast was celebrated supported and funded by candle makers in gratitude for their income from the recent days feast.
 The youth also calls the image affectionally as "Nay Choleng" (Mother Choleng) using the name "Choleng" a pseudonym of "Soledad".

 The Blessed Virgin Mary is depicted as garbed in black and white, kneeling before the instruments of Passion of Jesus Christ.
 The icon is painted on canvas and framed in carved wood.
 The painting itself is set in gold and silver accoutrements of precious gemstones donated as ex votos from devotees.

 A Spanish inscription on the reverse of the icon reads: